Sagarmatha (album)

 Sagarmatha is the seventh full-length album by Lawrence, Kansas-based indie rock group the Appleseed Cast, released on February 17, 2009 by The Militia Group and Vagrant Records.
 The album was also released on double LP by Graveface Records; the vinyl version has an alternate track listing and one additional track.
+The album's title is derived from the Tibetan word for Mount Everest, which guitarist Aaron Pillar learned while reading Jon Krakauer's 1997 book Into Thin Air.